avestech/ggcmaps.github.io/Changed.md

 * html code for the toggle button was added onto index.html line 256
 * showHideFireRoutes.js containing the code for hiding and displaying the fire routes was added under lib/scrips-js
 * svg code containing the fire routes was added at the very end of the svg elements found in the html under the following buildings: A, B, C, D, E, F, H, I, L, W

+# Features being worked on:

+## Routes From Building to Building and Estimated Travel Times
+We will be adding routes between buildings and the estimated time it takes to walk them.